kjoivmasopkpaoksd4/jt1/README.md

 All set up, enjoy the template.

 ### TODOs
-- document jow to use the pipeline
+- document how to use the pipeline